hasanmoudud/geocompr/main.md

 `study_area` is an sf polygon representing the outlines of the study area.
 `random_points` is an sf-object, and contains the 100 randomly chosen sites.
-`comm` is a community matrix where the rows represent the visited sites and the columns the observed species.
+`comm` is a community matrix of the wide data format [@wickham_tidy_2014] where the rows represent the visited sites and the columns the observed species.
-^[In statistics this is also called a contingency or cross-table, and in data science we refer to this as the wide data format.]
+^[In statistics this is also called a contingency or cross-table.]
 The values represent species cover per site, and were recorded as the area covered by a species in proportion to the site area in percentage points.
 The rownames of `comm` correspond to the `id` column of `random_points`.
-Though `comm` only consists of 86 rows, we have in fact visited 100 sites in the field, however, in 16 of them no species were found.
+Though `comm` only consists of 84 rows, we have in fact visited 100 sites in the field, however, in 16 of them no species were found.
 `dem` is the digital elevation model for the study area, and `ndvi` is the Normalized Difference Vegetation Index (NDVI) computed from the red and near-infrared channels of a Landsat scene (see section \@ref(local-operations) and `?ndvi`).
 Visualizing the data helps to get more familiar with the data: